 Airbags don’t require regular maintenance, but after a crash, they must be replaced at a certified repair shop using original equipment manufacturer (OEM) parts.
 This ensures the new airbag isn’t counterfeit, since fake airbags can fail to deploy or even release sharp metal fragments

 Because replacement is so costly, many insurance companies declare the vehicle a “total loss” after airbag deployment.
 Instead of worrying about the car, make your health and recovery the top priority.
-Let a lawyer handle the insurance battle while you focus on healing.
+Let a Los Angeles car crash lawyer handle the insurance battle while you focus on healing.

 When Is It Safer to Turn an Airbag Off?